5T33Z0/OC-Little-Translated/F_Desktop_EFIs/README.md

 I changed the following:

-- Removed Linux support since most users don't use Linux.
+- Removed Linux support since most users don't use Linux
-- Removed Bootchime support.
+- Removed Bootchime support
 - Added mandatory Kernel Quirks required to boot macOS
 - Added required SSDT Hotpatches for each platform (some are disabled – check before deployment)
 - Added a base-set of Kexts (Lilu, VirtualSMC, Whatevergreen and AppleALC)
-- Added Device Properties containing additional Framebuffer Patches.
+- Added Device Properties containing additional Framebuffer Patches
 - Changed `MinDate` and `MinVersion` for the APFS Driver to `-1`, so all macOS versions are supported.
-This is the #1 reason why users request help because they can't see their drives in the boot picker if they don't run macOS Big Sur or newer.
+This is the #1 reason why users request help because they can't see their drives in the boot picker if they don't run macOS Big Sur or newer
-- Created variations of configs for Dell, Sony, HP and other Board/Chipset variants.
+- Created variations of configs for Dell, Sony, HP and other Board/Chipset variants

 ## Generate EFI Folders using OpenCore Auxiliary Tools
-- Start OCAT.
+- Start OCAT
-- Open the Database.
+- Open the Database
-- Double-click on a config of your choice.
+- Double-click on a config of your choice
-- An EFI Folder will be generated and placed on your Desktop including SSDTs, Kexts, Drivers, Themes.
+- An EFI Folder will be generated and placed on your Desktop including SSDTs, Kexts, Drivers, Themes
-- Open the included config.plist and generate SMBIOS data for the selected model.
+- Open the included config.plist and generate SMBIOS data for the selected model
-- Add addtional SSDTs, Kexts or Device Properties for your hardware-setup (if neccessary).
+- Add addtional SSDTs, Kexts or Device Properties for your hardware-setup (if neccessary)
-- Save.
+- Save

 Enjoy your base OpenCore EFI Folder

 **NOTES**:

-- Open the config.plist in a Plist Editor to find additional info.
+- Open the config.plist in a Plist Editor to find additional info
 - View Device Properties to check the included Framebuffer-Patches.
 Usually, 2 versions are included: one for using the iGPU for driving a Display and a 2nd one for using the iGPU for computational tasks only.
 - Depending on your hardware configuration (CPU, Mainboard, Peripherals) you may have to add additional SSDT Hotpatches, DeviceProperties and/or Kexts – check before deployment!
-- Reference Dortania's OpenCore Install Guide for your CPU family if you are uncertain about certain settings.
+- Reference Dortania's OpenCore Install Guide for your CPU family if you are uncertain about certain settings

 ## Included Configs